nymea/nymea-wiki/Ubuntu.md

-        guh-dbg - An open source IoT server - debug symbols guh-doc - Documentation for the guh package (on-site) - documentation guh-plugins - Plugins for guh IoT server guh-plugins-merkur - Plugins for guh IoT server - 6LoWPAN Merkur boards guh-tests - Tests and mock plugin for the guh package guh-webinterface - Browser based user interface for guh
+        guh-dbg - An open source IoT server - debug symbols guh-doc - Documentation for the guh package (on-site) - documentation guh-plugins - Plugins for guh IoT server guh-plugins-maker - Plugins for guh IoT server - for maker, tinker and hackers guh-plugins-merkur - Plugins for guh IoT server - 6LoWPAN Merkur boards guh-tests - Tests and mock plugin for the guh package guh-webinterface - Browser based user interface for guh